×

 Lifespan.io EditorialOur Organization Grows to Support Rejuvenation Research: Spring is not far away here in the Northern Hemisphere, and with it, the signs of life and new growth are appearing.
 Much like the change of seasons, our organization is also growing and preparing to continue the fight against age-related diseases.

-As part of making our educational knowledge hubs even better, we are adding interactive data visualizations.
+As part of making our longevity knowledge hubs even better, we are adding interactive data visualizations.
 On What is the Average Life Expectancy Worldwide?, we added a brand new interactive chart that shows the averages of both lifespan and healthspan for most countries in the world.
 On What is the Average Life Expectancy in America?, the first interactive map shows the US counties and states and the life expectancy associated with each.
 The second shows life expectancy and healthy life expectancy in the US.

 Our knowledge hubs are a great resource for people interested in longevity and the biology of aging that will always be 100% free.